albertye1/albertye1/README.md

 Hi!
-I'm Albert, a pending UC Berkeley CS graduate.
+I'm Albert, a UC Berkeley CS alum.
 You can view my portfolio at https://aly.sh.

 ## Cool Repos
 I built [a simple clone](https://github.com/albertye1/wechat_chigua) of Suika game.
 I've exported the game to WebAssembly, and the game can be played [here](https://suika.aly.sh).